About Housing First Auckland

 Are all parts of Auckland being served the same?

-These Housing First pilot contracts are focussed on the City Centre and Central, West and South Auckland where there are more people who are chronically homelessness.
+These Housing First contracts are focussed on the City Centre and Central, West and South Auckland.

 How does your collective work?